 The constitution is finalised on 19 February.
 It gives ultimate power to the army commander-in-chief and allocates 25% of the seats in parliament to unelected military appointees.

-The junta registers the Union Solidarity and Development Party (USDP) to represent its interests at the poll.
-The party derives from and replaces the Union Solidarity and Development Association, which is subsequently disbanded.
+2010 - Burma now prepares for its first national election since 1990.
+While the NLD announces it will boycott the poll, the junta registers the Union Solidarity and Development Party (USDP) to represent its interests.
 Members of the junta begin to resign from the military so they can contest the elections as civilians.

 The national election is held on 7 November.
 The junta claims a landslide victory for the USDP.